matejpopda/SpisReader/README.md

 - Function for writing out the moments
 - Some sort of check to see which files didnt get loaded at all (with optional ignore list)
 - Logging file next to the saved simulation, mainly with errors.

 ## Maybe
 - In get_extracted_datafields() save the timeseries
 - Save monitored_datafields

 # FIX
 - reading of BC and SC
+- use pyvista.DataSetFilters.extract_cells for when loading particle detector SC and BC current injections

 # Basic use